 If there’s one thing that’s exploded on the London food scene over the last few years it’s pasta.
-There are SO many great pasta places in London right now where do you even start?
-Well, I’ve tried and tested lots of pasta around the city and rounded it up this ultimate list of 13 of London’s best pasta restaurants.
-I think It’s fair to say I’m going to be in a pasta coma for weeks to come!
+There are SO many great pasta places in London right now, where do you even start?
+Well, I’ve tried and tested a LOT of pasta places around the city and rounded it up this ultimate list of 13 of London’s best pasta restaurants.

 I’ve mentioned Popham’s a lot on the blog.
-Most recently on London’s Best Bakeries in North London.
-Popham’s are one on London’s most famous bakeries … by day.
+Popham’s are one of London’s most famous bakeries … by day.
 However, what a lot of people don’t know is every Tuesday– Sunday from 6 pm they do pasta evenings.
 Their pasta menu is beautifully creative, all handmade and is delicately served on beautiful ceramics surrounded by flickering candlelight.
-Sticking with their bakery roots, you must get the sticky toffee croissant pudding for dessert!
+Sticking with their bakery roots, you must get the sticky toffee croissant pudding for dessert.
 Pasta evenings are at their East London location only.

 19 Prebend St, Islington, London N1 8PF https://www.pophamsbakery.com/